cnutshell/zookeeper_exporter/README.md

 zookeeper_exporter can be run in two modes: exhibitor and explicit.

+The distinction between 'exhibitor' and 'explicit' is how to specify the zookeeper servers.

-In explicit mode (the default), it monitors a list of ZooKeeper servers given as command line args.
+- The default mode is 'explicit', in which the list of zookeeper servers are specified via command line args.

+- In the other mode 'exhibitor', zookeeper servers are discovered by querying certain url from some nodes which are also specified by the same command lines args.

-In exhibitor mode, the exporter will automatically discover servers by querying [Exhibitor].
-Command lines args are assumed to be a list of Exhibitor nodes.
-To enable exhibitor mode, use the `-exporter.discovery.exhibitor` flag.
+To enable 'exhibitor' mode, use the `-exporter.discovery.exhibitor` flag.